 Enteromius hulstearti need a temperature of 20 to 26 degrees Celsius (68 to 78 degrees Fahrenheit).
 For breeding these fishes, it is necessary to lower the temperature to 17 degrees Celsius (62 degrees Fahrenheit).
-The acidity should, ideally be between a pH of 5 and 6,5.
+The acidity should ideally be between a pH of 5 and 6,5.
 The water hardness should not be too high.
 A GH of 3 and 6 would be recommended.

 In its natural habitat Enteromius hulstaerti feed on small insect larvae and small crustaceans.
-In the aquarium you should this mimick this carnivore diet.
+In the aquarium, you should this mimick this carnivore diet.
 They can be fed with live or frozen artemia, mosquito larvae and daphnia.
 Dried and factory food is accepted as well.

 Enteromius hulstaerti is an active schooling fish.
 It will not attack other species and leave them alone.
-Towards their own species, males will show territorial behaviour.
+Towards their own species, males will show a territorial behaviour.
 Since the Enteromius hulstaerti is a schooling fish, it should not be kept with less than 7 specimens.
 Furthermore, it is not a good idea to add them to a tank with large or aggressive species.
-Due to their small size they will be eaten.
+Due to their small size, they will be eaten.
 Furthermore, Enteromius hulstaerti will try to hide become very shy.

 Breeding Enteromius hulstaerti is not very easy.
 The requirements for the water parameters are rather strict.
 In order to breed successfully, they can not be different than the parameters mentioned above.
 These fish have two mating seasons every year.
 These seasons are between March and June, and between September and November.

-Of all water parameters temperature is the most important.
+Of all water parameters, temperature is the most important.
 The main experience is that when the eggs are incubating on a temperature of 22 degrees Celsius (71 degrees Fahrenheit), almost all fry will turn out to become males.
-In order to get an even distribution of males and females they need a temperature of 17 to 20 degrees Celsius (62-68 degrees Fahrenheit).
+In order to get an even distribution of males and females, they need a temperature of 17 to 20 degrees Celsius (62-68 degrees Fahrenheit).

 Choy Heng Wah